 Type 1 diabetes model was created by intraperitoneal injection 50 mg/kg of streptozotocin (Sigma, St. Louis, Missouri, USA) in 0.05 M citrate buffer (17).
-To confirm diabetes, After 72 hours, blood glucose levels was assessed by glucometer and rats with blood glucose levels $\geq$ 300 mg/dL (16.67 mmol/L) were considered to have diabetes (17).
+To confirm diabetes, after 72 hours, blood glucose levels were assessed by a glucometer and rats with blood glucose levels \geq 300 mg/dL (16.67 mmol/L) were considered to have diabetes (17).
 It should be noted that surgery was initially performed, then seven days after, diabetes was induced.